Direct Line Group: Operations

-The group owns a number of general insurance brands operating within the United Kingdom, including Direct Line, Direct Line for Business, Churchill, Privilege, Darwin, NIG and Green Flag.
+The group owns a number of general insurance brands operating within the United Kingdom, including Direct Line, Direct Line for Business, Churchill Insurance, Privilege, Darwin and Green Flag.
 Direct Line is a company that specialises in selling insurance and other financial services, sold directly to consumers by telephone and the internet.

 Subsidiaries

 Darwin

-Darwin was founded in Peterborough in 2019 and led by Sumit Bahukhandi.
+Darwin was founded in 2019 and led by Sumit Bahukhandi.
 The company only sells through price comparison websites, initially Moneysupermarket, and is built in the Amazon Web Services cloud.
 It uses a different pricing model to other companies in the group, and acts as a test bed for new ideas.

 Direct Line for Business

 Direct Line for Business was founded in Leeds in September 2007, and as of December 2020 has 811,000 customers.
 Since 2010, the company has been led by Jasvinder Gakhal, who has been the director since 2014.
 The company appointed Claire Sadler as marketing director in October 2017.

 Direct Line for Business used PricewaterhouseCoopers to improve their product, and in July 2018, the firm launched a new advertising campaign, with Saatchi and Saatchi London.

 In the summer of 2019, Direct Line for Business announced that it was cosponsoring the creation of click and mortar pop up shops at ten locations across the United Kingdom, with cosponsors Amazon, Square, and the small business support network Enterprise Nation.
 The shops offer twenty small online brands the chance to sell their products, meet customers and experience selling on the High Street for the first time.